osmocom/osmo-ggsn/README.md

 QuickStart
 ==========

 Requirements
 ------------

 *Linux*
-OpenGGSN was developed and tested using Redhat 8.0 and 9.0.
+OpenGGSN was originally developed and tested using Redhat 8.0 and 9.0 and is these days mostly developed on Debian GNU/Linux.
 It should run also on other Linux distributions as well as FreeBSD, but this is untested.
 Compilation on Solaris 2.8 has also been verified.

 *Tun*
 The tun driver is required for proper operation of openggsn.
-For linux kernels later than 2.4.7 the driver is typically included, but need to be configured for automatic loading:
+For Linux kernels later than 2.4.7 the driver is typically included, but might need to be configured for automatic loading:

 1. Add the following line to /etc/modules.conf: alias char-major-10-200 tun
 2. depmod -a